sinesy/GitBookLegacy/jira-integration.md

   * **JIRA\_URL** - the URL where Jira cloud is installed \(e.g. yourcompanydomain.atlassian.net\)
   * **JIRA\_PROJECT** - the Jira project name, you have previously defined in Jira

-Once saved this values, reload the App Designer, in order make it visible a new menu item: Jira.
+Once saved these values, reload the App Designer, in order allow Platform to add a new menu items about Jira.

 **Prerequisites**

 Before connecting Platform to Jira, be sure to have a correct Jira cloud environment already available.
-Within this environment, you have to have defined:
+Within this environment, you have to define:

 * Jira users
 * Jira groups \(if any\) and linked users
 * a Jira project and its permission schema, where users/groups must have been assigned to such a schema

+An **agile** setup inside Jira is recommended, in order to use all the amazing features provided by Jira and included in Platform as well.

 ### Importing Jira users

 Once you have correctly setup the Jira integration described in the previous section, you can start importing Jira users into Platform, through the new Jira menu available in the App Designer.

-Here you can find the menu item named "Import Jira user".
+Here you can find the menu item named "**Import Jira users**".

-Through it you can see all available Jira users assigned to the connected Jira project.
+Through it, you can see all available Jira users assigned to the already connected Jira project.

-In that editable grid, you can assign for each row an already existing Platform user.
-At the end of this configuration activity, simply press "Import selected users": only rows having the Platform user filled will be taken into account.
+In the prompted editable grid, you can assign for each row an already existing Platform user.
+At the end of this configuration activity, simply press "**Import selected users**": only rows having the Platform user filled will be taken into account.

 In this way, Platform and Jira users will be connected with each other.

-As an alternative, you can Import all users: in this case, Platform will also create Platform users for the rows not having a linked Platform user: for each empty cell, a Platform user will be created and linked to the Jira user.
+As an alternative, you can **Import all users**: in this case, Platform will also create Platform users for the rows not having a linked Platform user: for each empty cell, a Platform user will be created and linked to the Jira user.
 New Platform users are always created with site id = 100 and with an expiration password set to today, in order to force the user to change the expiration date.

 ### Project issues